 About Emerald City Trail Series

 All races will start at the #38 trailhead near the Sheriff's Mounted Posse arena at the North end of Buford.
-Parking will be on Buford Park Road just beyond the gate at the North Trailhead Parking Lot.
-Runners will be required to have a $5 parking permit using the Passport Parking app and zone 97306 for each race.
+Parking will be on Buford Park Road, just beyond the North Trailhead Parking Lot gate.
+Runners must have a $5 parking permit using the Passport Parking app and zone 97306 for each race.
 An annual Lane County Parks Permit will also work.
 Donate at least $50 to Friends of Buford and Mt.
-Pisgah membership and get a Lane County Parking Permit good at all parks plus park trail maps.
+Pisgah membership, get a Lane County Parking Permit good at all parks, and park trail maps.

-We'll meet at Public House for a party after the last race on June 30, where we will give out awards and raffle prizes from our sponsors.
+We'll meet for a party after the last race on June 29, where we will give out awards and raffle prizes from our sponsors.